kubera/wikihistorybook/README.md

 ### Known issues

-There is a [known bug][maven-jarsigner-plugin-bug] under MS-Windows in the [maven-jarsigner-plugin][maven-jarsigner-plugin] which is used for the wikihistorybook applet version.
+* There is a [known bug][maven-jarsigner-plugin-bug] under MS-Windows in the [maven-jarsigner-plugin][maven-jarsigner-plugin] which is used for the wikihistorybook applet version.
+* The plugin com.github.klieber:phantomjs-maven-plugin:0.4 requires Maven version 3.1.0

 [war]: http://en.wikipedia.org/wiki/WAR_%28file_format%29
 [maven-jarsigner-plugin]: http://maven.apache.org/plugins/maven-jarsigner-plugin/